TanishaR2/Simform-Trainee-work/Travel_Planner_Langgraph/readme.md

 ## 🧪 Example Queries

-- "Plan me a 5-day itinerary for Bali"
+- "Plan me a 5-day itinerary for Bali with family"
-- "Suggest fun activities for a couple trip to Goa"
+- "Suggest fun activities for a couple trip to Goa for 3 days"
-- "What's the estimated budget for a 3-day trip to Manali?"
+- "What's the estimated budget for a 3-day trip to Manali with friends from ahmedabad?"

 ---